-The recurring net losses and the inability of the Company to undertake any investing or operating activity in the current and previous years raise substantial doubt about its ability to continue as a going concern.
+The recurring net losses and the inability of the Company to undertake any investing or operating activity in the current and previous years indicate that a material uncertainty exists that may cast significant doubt in the Company's ability to continue as a going concern.
 The Company, however, continuously evaluates possible business opportunities, particularly, in engaging in mining activities in the foreseeable future to revitalize its operations.
-On September 28 and November 28, 2007, the BOD and the stockholders, respectively, approved a proposed business plan involving the contemplated shift in the Company's primary purpose from an investment holding company to a mining entity.
+On September 28 and November 28, 2007, the Board of Directors (BOD) and the stockholders, respectively, approved a proposed business plan involving the contemplated shift in the Company's primary purpose from an investment holding company to a mining entity

 On July 13, 2009, the Company entered into an operating agreement with Olympic International Sales Corporation (Olympic) which allows the Company to explore and, if warranted, develop Olympic's mining claims in the province of Surigao del Sur.
 The mining claims are the subject of an Application for Production Sharing Agreement (APSA) filed by Olympic with the Mines and Geosciences Bureau (MGB).
 The Company can only operate the mining claims upon the approval of the APSA and issuance of the Mineral Production Sharing Agreement (MPSA) by the Department of Environment and Natural Resources (DENR).
 The operating agreement shall take effect for a period of 25 years from the date of issuance of MPSA (see also Note 11).
-As at September 30, 2017, the MPSA has not yet been issued by the DENR while the approval of the APSA is still pending with the MGB.
+As at March 31, 2019, the MPSA has not yet been issued by the DENR while the approval of the APSA is still pending with the MGB.